IDKYamHere/A-Basic-Voice-Enabled-chat-bot-in-Python/README.md

    # A Basic Voice Enabled chat-bot in Python<br>

 Building a Voice Enabled chat-bot in Python

+This project is a tutorial on how to build a chat-bot in python that recognizes speech in English.

+This project is done solely in Python and the commands are for Linux and Windows(Anaconda Prompt).

+Before diving into the implementation we need to install the requires libraries for this project.

+To install the required libraries run the following commands in your terminal :

 ___

    ## How to Run :